 Another message.
 Yes, another message about the diseases going around your kids’ school.
 Bronchitis.
 Strep.
 Influenza.
-Respiratory syncytial virus.
+RSV.
 Just looking at the words is enough to send mamas and daddies into a panic.
 The CDC said that RSV causes an average of 57,527 hospitalizations among children under five each year in the US.
 So what do you do to help make sure your family is safe?

 Understand Indoor Air Pollution

-The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nasal mucus, and tiredness.
-Additionally, the American College of Allergists report that 50% of all diseases are either caused or compounded by polluted indoor air.
+The CDC warns that poor indoor air quality can result in lung diseases such as asthma and also cause headaches, nasal mucus, and fatigue.
+In fact, the American College of Allergists report that 50% of all diseases are either caused or compounded by polluted indoor air.
 The Texas DSHS noted that air within homes and buildings can be two to five times more polluted than outdoor air, and in serious cases, 1000 times more polluted.
-There are two primary causes of poor indoor air quality:
+There are two key causes of poor indoor air quality:

-- Pollutants (cleaning products, inadequately maintained or unclean heating and cooling or humidification devises, smoke, etc)
+- Pollutants (cleaning agents, inadequately maintained or unclean heating and cooling or humidification systems, tobacco, etc)

-So all this information – so what?
+So all this information – what does it mean?
 What do you do?
-How can you make sure you and your family aren’t breathing sullied, disease-inducing air?
+How can you make sure you and your family aren’t breathing contaminated, disease-inducing air?

 Luckily, you have options.